 How Long Will 4mm Brake Pads Last?
+[Answered]

 Table of Contents

-Should I Replace Brake Pads At 4mm?
+Should I Replace the Brake Pads At 4mm?

 4mm thickness is the minimum value of brake pads onto which they can work fine, but any less than this is a cause of serious concern.
+This is why it is better to just change the brake pad instead of expecting it to go safely.

-For your safety, it is recommended that you must look after your brake pads and not forget to get them checked by a professional from time to time.
+For your safety, it is recommended that you look after your brake pads and not forget to get them checked by a professional from time to time.

 Inside the brake pad is a spring that applies pressure on the brake to stop the car.
 The spring gives pressure which pushes the disc, and the disc is pressed against the wheel.
-The friction between wheel and disc causes it to slow down or stop.
+The friction between the wheel and the disc causes it to slow down or stop.

 If your brake pads are worn out, there will be less friction and less force applied to the disc, and thus, you are at great risk of an accident as there will be no proper resistance from the brakes to bring down/stop the vehicle.